nolanwinsman/UndergradJobHuntHandbook/README.md

 ### Formatting

 There are many perspectives and opinions on how your resume should look.
 The only hard rule I believe in is that your resume should not exceed one page.
-This is monumental for your resume.
-If you resume exceeds one page, change that ASAP.
+This is monumental.
+If your resume exceeds one page, change that ASAP.

 Below are a list of things that I believe are important to the resume, but might not apply to every single individual.